On the linear convergence of distributed Nash equilibrium seeking for multi-cluster games under partial-decision information: Introduction

-However, all the above existing distributed algorithms for seeking Nash equilibria of multi-cluster games are in continuous-time and under full-decision information, i.e., each agent has access to all agents' decisions that influence its cost.
+However, all the above existing distributed NE seeking algorithms for multi-cluster games are in continuous-time.
 As discrete-time algorithms are easily implemented in practical applications, in this paper, we aim to design a distributed discrete-time algorithm for seeking an NE of multi-cluster games under partial-decision information.
 In the studied multi-cluster game, the payoff function of a cluster is defined as the average sum of local payoff functions of its agents and every cluster designates a representative agent to interact with other representative agents from other clusters through an arbitrary connected network.
 With the aid of the available local information, each agent makes estimations of other clusters' strategies and the gradient of its cluster's payoff function at every iteration.
-Based on the inter- and intra-communication, a distributed gradient tracking algorithm (DGT) is devised to find the NE of the studied multi-cluster game.
+Based on the inter- and intra-communication, a distributed projected gradient tracking algorithm (DPGT) is devised to find the NE of the studied multi-cluster game with strategy set constraints.
 Under some mild conditions, by introducing a weighted Frobenius norm and a weighted Euclidean norm, the algorithm is rigorously proved to converge to the NE at a linear rate.
 Finally, we present a numerical example of Cournot Competition games to illustrate the developed algorithm.

-The main contributions of this paper can be summarized as follows: \begin{itemize} \item[1)] This paper investigates distributed NE seeking for multi-cluster games under partial-decision information.
-Compared with related works \cite{ye2018nash,ye2019unified,ye2020extremum,zeng2019generalized}, where continuous-time algorithms were designed under full-decision information, this paper gives a discrete-time algorithm based on local information only. \item[2)] The investigated problem includes distributed NE seeking of noncooperative games and distributed optimization as special cases.
-The designed algorithm is consistent with that in \cite{tatarenko2019geometric} on distributed NE seeking for noncooperative games when there is only one agent in every cluster, and with that in \cite{qu2018harnessing} on distributed optimization when only one cluster is evolved. \item[3)] Rigorous convergence analysis is presented by defining a weighted Fronbenius norm and a weighted Euclidean norm induced by a new Frobenius inner product and a new dot product, respectively.
-Moreover, the convergence of the devised algorithm can be achieved at a linear rate. \end{itemize}